Vijaysreekar4994/react_example_basic/README.md

 # react_movieslist
-List of the movies in cards, with few features.
+List of the movies in cards, having features to delete the movie card and able to like/dislike.
 Using ReactJS